Cattle Embryo Transplants, In-Vivo, IVF and International Embryo Sales

 Resulting embryos are matured for a week in the laboratory, passing through eight different maturation liquids (medias) mimicking the changing pH and gas levels inside the uterus.

-7. Embryos can be transferred directly or frozen indefinitely
+7. Embryos can be transferred directly into recipient cows or frozen indefinitely

 Problem breeders can be salvaged because they can be used as a donor if, for example, they have: